-Accessing NetFlix with Firefox: We found, that NetFlix uses MPEG DASH with HTTP 1.1.
-Some objects like images are fetched using H2.
+c) Accessing Netflix with Firefox, we found that Netflix uses MPEG-DASH with HTTP/1.1.
+Some objects, such as images, are fetched using HTTP/2.

-Accessing YouTube with FireFox: We found, that Youtube uses MPEG DASH with HTTP 1.1.
-Non-Video transactions use HTTP 2.
+d) Accessing YouTube with Firefox, we found that YouTube uses MPEG-DASH with HTTP/1.1.
+Non-video transactions use HTTP/2.

-Firefox: 84.0.2 (64 Bit)

-Chrome: 87.0.4280.141 (64 Bit)

-5.9.5 Potential open issues
+5.9.6 Potential open issues

 Editor’s Note: Identify the issues that need to be solved.